Grab a Cup of Tea, and Sit Down — Here Are All the Details About the Downton Abbey Movie

 Waiting for the Downton Abbey movie to finally get made was beginning to feel like waiting for Lady Edith to catch a break — it was never going to happen.
 The British period drama ended its sixth season in the US in 2016, and ever since, the production team behind the show has been hinting that a feature film will eventually make its way to screens.
-Although we've fallen for the same song and dance before, the Downton Abbey movie was officially given the green light back in June 2017 and is filming this Summer, according to Deadline.
+Although we've fallen for the same song and dance before, the Downton Abbey movie was officially given the green light back in June 2017 and is currently filming.
+Here are the details we have, so far.

 Maggie Smith, Michelle Dockery, Hugh Bonneville, and a handful of others are set to reprise their roles as members of the Crawley family, but not every recurring character is going to make their movie debut, including Lily James.
 The Mamma Mia!
 Here We Go Again actress confirmed to People that she will not appear in the film.
 "My character Rose moved off to New York, so it would be far-fetched to bring her back," she explained.
 "I would have loved to have come back for a scene, but for a movie it can't be like a Christmas special and it needs to be a focused storyline.
 There was no space for Rose."

 The Production Team

 Julian Fellowes, who wrote the TV series, penned the screenplay for the movie (meaning more sassy lines from Lady Violet, which is something we can all get behind).
 He will also produce alongside Gareth Neame and Liz Trubridge.
 The Book Thief's Brian Percival, who actually directed the show's pilot in 2010, is on board as the film's director.